LiveWithTrance/NoSQL/README.md

 - **Knowledge Sharing:** Facilitates the exchange of insights and advice.
 - **Community Support:** Offers a community for support and collaboration on projects and interests.
 - **Career Advancement:** Acts as a tool for career development and opportunities.
+- **Resource Sharing:** The platform can facilitate the sharing of resources like study materials, job postings, or event information relevant to students and alumni.

 ## Challenges